 Big Thompson River Restoration Master Plan - Provides overall guidance to assess, prioritize, and implement river restoration projects that provide increased resiliency to local communities, the economy, and the river ecology.

 Town of Lyons Long-Term Flood Recovery - Provides an overview of the process the Town of Lyons used to create and to adopt their flood recovery action plan.
 Also described are the various working groups and task forces involved.
-Other related local plans include Housing Development: A Post-Disaster Workshop in Lyons, Colorado: Housing Recovery Plan 2014 and the St. Vrain Creek Watershed Master Plan, of which the Town of Lyons was a part.
+Another related local plan includes the St. Vrain Creek Watershed Master Plan.

 Waterbury Long-Term Community Recovery (LTRP) - Describes the Waterbuy public engagement process and how this community came together to rebuild.